-The practice gave patients clear information to help them make informed choices.
-Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-Comment cards were very positive about the information that was given to them by the dentists.
+The practice gave patients information to help them make informed choices.
+This included giving treatment options and information about referrals to services such as the hygienists and private dental work.
+We saw these discussions were recorded in dental care records which we reviewed.
+Comment cards were positive about the information that was given to them by the dentists.